nlazyan/-coding-challenges/README.md

-# Write Your Own wc Tool
+# Solutions to John Crickett's Coding Challenges

- This is JavaScript solution to first coding challenge from https://codingchallenges.fyi/
+The challenges are available at https://codingchallenges.fyi/